XRPLF/XRPL-Standards/XLS-33d/README.md

 ```

 TODO: Validate these numbers as they may be slightly low for truslintes.
 For example, in addition to the above data, trustlines require two directory entries for low/high nodes that get created for each trustline (i.e., for each RippleState object).
 This creates two root objects, each 98 bytes, adding 196 bytes in total per unique issuer/holder.
 Conversely, for CFTs, the page structure allows for up to 32 issuances to be held by a single token holder while only incurring around 102 bytes for a CFTokenPage.
 Thus, every time an account wants to hold a new token, the current Trustline implementation would require _at least_ 430 bytes every time.
 If we imagine a single account holding 20 tokens, CFTs would require ~1040 bytes, whereas trustlines would require ~8,600 bytes!

-# Potential Future Directions
-This specification does not currently enable nor address how CFTs would interact with the DEX, or be addded to any other ledger objects like escrows, payment channels, checks, or any forthcoming AMM specification.
-However, support for CFTs with these objects should be considered (e.g., perhaps by adapting [this proposal](https://github.com/XRPLF/XRPL-Standards/discussions/72) to CFTs).

 # Implementation Notes
 1. At present, there is no `CFTRedeem` transaction because holders of a CFT can use a normal payment transaction to send CFT back to the issuer, thus "redeeming" CFT and removing it from circulation.
 Note that in order for this to work, issuer accounts may not hold CFT.